 The most eye-catching change is the addition of canards.
-Although, ADA had considered Light Combat Aircraft (LCA) configurations with canards as one the short-selected design concepts in the 1980s, it decided to drop the canards after careful wind tunnel studies.
+Although, ADA had considered Light Combat Aircraft (LCA) configurations with canards as one the short-selected design concepts back in the 1980s itself, it decided to drop the canards after careful wind tunnel studies.
 At the time, the advantages offered by the canard configuration were deemed to be minor in comparison to the added complexities of having an extra control surface.
-Afterall, this was the first time that a Digital Fly-By-Wire (FBW) flight control system (FCS) was being designed for a fighter within India, let alone a highly unstable one.
-And SAAB’s experience with the Gripen in the 1990s has shown that this was a swise decision.
+After all, this was the first time that a Digital Fly-By-Wire (FBW) flight control system (FCS) was being designed for a fighter within India, let alone a highly unstable one.
+And SAAB’s experience with the Gripen in the 1990s has shown that this was a wise decision.
 Instead, ADA went with the iconic double delta wing with lower sweep inboard section.

 Figure 11: Front fuselage section showing Close-Coupled canards adopted for LCA Mk2 (MWF).
 The front fuselage is elongated by approximately 1.5m using two plugs and has increased height.
 The width remains same as that in MK1. .

-In order to overcome the internal space constraints of Mk1, the MWF has been lengthened to 14.65 m, a sweet spot for a modern single engine multirole fighter.
-This allows the fighter enough internal space for carrying the necessary systems internally while having enough fuel for the range, endurance and performance requirements.
+In order to overcome the internal space constraints of the Tejas Mk1, MWF has been lengthened to 14.65 m, a sweet spot for a modern single engine multirole fighter.
+This allows the fighter enough internal volume for carrying the necessary systems, while having enough fuel for the range, endurance and performance requirements.
 This increase in length is achieved using two plugs, one in the nose, and another behind the cockpit.
-As both of these plugs are ahead of the wing, the centre of gravity (CG) shifts forward with respect to the centre of lift, reducing the static stability margin, or in general terms, the maneuverability of an aircraft.
-Canards help to compensate for this by shifting the centre of lift forward proportionally to maintain the same static margin.
+As both of these plugs are ahead of the wing, the CG shifts forward with respect to the CoL, thereby reducing the static stability margin, or in general terms, the maneuverability of an aircraft.
+As mentioned above, canards help to compensate for this by shifting the CoL forward proportionally to maintain the same static margin.

-The canards also help smooth out the discontinuity in area ruling curve ahead of the wing that exists for Mk1 (see Area curve in Figure 11).
-By employing a canard and fatter spine, the MWF no longer needs as bulged a canopy as recommended by earlier studies.
-While those studies predicted a 6 percent supersonic wave drag resulting in a 20 percent improvement in transonic acceleration and 2 percent improvement in maximum speed, the MWF is expected to have even greater transonic and supersonic performance given a near perfect area ruling through the changes such as the addition of a nose plug, elongated and fattened front fuselage, optimized canopy shape and rear fuselage.
+The canards also help smooth out the discontinuity in the area ruling curve ahead of the wing that exists for Mk1 (see this).
+By employing a canard and a fatter spine, MWF no longer needs as bulged a canopy as recommended by earlier studies.
+While those studies predicted a 6 percent supersonic wave drag resulting in a 20 percent improvement in transonic acceleration and 2 percent improvement in maximum speed, MWF is expected to exhibit even greater transonic and supersonic performance improvements given a near perfect area ruling through the changes such as the addition of a nose plug, elongated and fattened front fuselage, optimized canopy shape and rear fuselage.
 The canards lower the trim drag across the flight envelope, further enhancing overall aircraft performance.
-As a matter of fact, the MWF is expected to have a top speed of Mach 1.8 in level flight with two CCMs, which is a 12.5 percent increase over its existing performance.
+As a matter of fact, MWF is expected to have a top speed of Mach 1.8 in level flight with two close-combat missiles (CCMs), which is a 12.5 percent increase over its existing performance.

 The shape of the canard was chosen after carefully studying a variety of geometries.
-Based on published computational fluid dynamic (CFD) studies, the leading edge (LE) sweep is expected to be equal to 50°.
-At this angle, the LE sweep provided an optimal increase in the lift coefficient with a smooth and desirable linear variation in the pitching coefficient at high AoA regimes.
+Based on published computational fluid dynamic (CFD) studies, the leading edge (LE) sweep is expected to be equal to 50 degees.
+At this angle, the LE sweep provides an optimal increase in the lift coefficient with a smooth and desirable linear variation in the pitching coefficient at high AoA regimes.
 These CFD studies were then confirmed using extensive wind tunnel testing.
 A 1:10 scale wind tunnel model with canards was displayed at Aero India 2019, one of many configurations considered during the design phase.
 The canards typically have an adverse impact on the directional stability of an aircraft.
 The designers of MWF have taken measures to improve the directional stability by increasing the height of the tail fin and other measures.
 The increased height of tail fin is also necessitated by the elongated fuselage.

 In summary, a pair of closed coupled canards offer the following advantages to the Tejas Mk2 MWF: